Character: Fiona Weir Loudain

 It was a huge irony, that Fiona who had joined the police academy to protect and serve the community, was unable to fully protect herself and felt increasingly helpless to save her spiraling marriage.
 But she wasn’t about to give up, and Fiona was finally able to talk Michael into joining a rehab program.
 Michael was significantly better when he returned home, and things were looking up for them.

 Death of a Child: One afternoon while Aeden was climbing an ancient oak tree, he fell from it.
 He seemed a little bruised and shaken, but after awhile seemed fine.
 Fiona didn’t think anything about it when Aeden settled in for a nap later.
 This mistake would prove deadly.
 Aeden never woke up, likely from suffering a concussion after hitting the ground.
 Some of the more fanciful folk around town whispered instead that it was the work of the spirits who watched by the old oaks.
 Just the superstition of a small town, of course.
 It was certainly an accident, but Fiona blamed herself for Aeden’s death.
 Her husband Michael also blamed her.
 And he succumbed to his addiction again.

 Present Day: Some time has passed but the grief remains as does the pain, and the relationship with Fiona and Michael is strained.
 Now a rookie police officer, Fiona often uses her work to try to limit her interaction with Michael, sometimes lingering at the Esse Eck’s Club.
-She can hear the voices now and then in the crowd about the scandalous teen mother who murdered her child later mixed with the lustful musings of creeps, and softer words from those who pity her, and strained words or no words at all, just a look, from those who need help, who feel as isolated as some part of her does in their troubles.
+She can hear the voices now and then in the crowd about the scandalous teen mother who murdered her child later mixed with the lustful musings of creeps comparing her to her whore mother, and softer words from those who pity her, and strained words or no words at all, just a look, from those who need help, who feel as isolated as some part of her does in their troubles.